INGV/ScatCluster/docs/source/index.rst

    This project is still in development.
 The API is not stable and may change without notice.
 Once a stable version is released, the API will be considered stable and will not change without a major version bump.
-   A target release date will be around April 2023.

 License
 -------